walberbeltrame/thoaded/flutter/README.md

 ```

 ## Compatibility
-Tholded supports all environments that are [Flutter](https://flutter.dev/).
+Thoulded supports all environments that are [Flutter](https://flutter.dev/).